malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 # Unclassified

-Some other improvements with inobvious location.
+Some other improvements with unobvious location.

 ## Uncertainty
 - At some point around about here, representation of uncertainty is needed.
-For example in controlling the level of over training induced from errors in predictive coding feedbacks.
+For example in controlling the level of over training induced from errors in predictive coding feedback.
 And in the optimal inferences drawn from varyingly accurate senses - eg: whether it's safe to strike on something when you aren't certain of its size.
 Or to flee when you aren't certain of the threat (there's a cost of unnecessary fleeing).

 ## Later stage - Emotions
 tbd